Livonia, Michigan: Economy

 In addition to its schools, colleges, churches, parks, recreation center, libraries and the St. Mary Mercy Hospital, Livonia also has commercial and industrial sectors, restaurants and retail stores.
 Laurel Park Place, an upscale fashion mall with 74 stores, was built in 1989 at 6 Mile Road and Newburgh Road.
-Von Maur department store serve as the anchor.
+Von Maur department store serves as the anchor.

 The city previously featured two other malls which have since been dismantled.
 Wonderland Mall was the first, opening in 1959 and closing in 2003; it was replaced with a development called Wonderland Village, anchored by Walmart and Target.
 Livonia Mall was built to the north in 1964.
 It also closed in 2008 and was redeveloped as Livonia Marketplace, featuring a second Walmart, along with Sears and Kohl's.
 The Sears store closed in 2020.
 Other big-box stores are located near Laurel Park Place.

 Livonia is home to the Livonia Hockey Association, the largest amateur hockey association in Michigan, as well as two-time state champions the Livonia Knights.
 The city also boasts the Livonia City Soccer Club, one of the largest soccer programs in the state, with 1,300 participants.